suncoast-devs/handbook/curriculum/fundamentals/modules/javascript/_old/warm-ups/dice-roller.md

 ## Epic

-Let the user add a multiplier to roll several dice at once, and let the user add a modifier to the dice roll.
-For example, as a user I want to roll 3d10+3 (3 ten sided dice) and add 3 to that result
+- Let the user add a multiplier to roll several dice at once, and let the user add a modifier to the dice roll.
+For example, as a user I want to roll 3d10+3 (3 ten sided dice) and add 3 to that result.

+- Try to refactor your code to be as DRY as possible.
+HINT: It can a be based off an array.